Noose placed on Wisconsin brewery shooter’s locker in 2015

 “It’s understandable in the absence of facts there are rumors out there,” he said.
 “But we have the same kinds of questions everyone else does.”

-Two former brewery employees, Robert Powell and Lonnie Carl James, told the Milwaukee Journal Sentinel for a story published Tuesday that a few months after the noose was found, several racist notes were slipped into Ferrill’s locker.
+Two former brewery employees, Robert Powell and Lonnie Carl Jones, told the Milwaukee Journal Sentinel for a story published Tuesday that a few months after the noose was found, several racist notes were slipped into Ferrill’s locker.

-Messages the AP left at phone listings and social media sites for Powell and James on Wednesday weren’t immediately returned.

 Asked if he could confirm whether anyone put racist notes in Ferrill’s locker, Collins again said that the company isn’t aware of any complaints Ferrill may have filed with the EEOC, his managers or Molson Coors human resources personnel about discrimination or harassment.